tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 #### `tf.contrib.distributions.Distribution.parameters` {#Distribution.parameters}

-Dictionary of parameters used by this `Distribution`.
+Dictionary of parameters used to instantiate this `Distribution`.

 - - -